Sakib012911/Event_Ticket_Booking/README.md

 ## 🛠️ **Installation and Execution Steps**

 ### 🔥 **Step 1: Clone the Repository**
--Open your git bash and run:
+Open your git bash and run:
--git clone <repository-url>
+git clone <repository-url>

 **⚙️ Step 2: Install Dependencies**
--✅ Backend Setup
+✅ Backend Setup:
--1.
-Open the terminal and navigate to the backend folder:
+1. Open the terminal and navigate to the backend folder: cd ./backend
--cd ./backend
--2.Install backend dependencies:
+2.Install backend dependencies:
--npm install
+npm install

 -✅ Frontend Setup
 -1.
 Open another terminal and navigate to the frontend folder: